Skip to main content

 Now is a good time to fix both errors in your configuration file and execute the action again.

-Early-validation is a core feature of SDL and will become more and more valuable with the increasing complexity of your data pipelines.
+Early-validation is a core feature of SDLB and will become more and more valuable with the increasing complexity of your data pipelines.
 Speaking of increasing complexity: In the next step, we will begin transforming our data.